sureshm-hub/code-challenges/cheat-sheet.md

         if no left then no splice
         use rightSaved for right node
         walk to the tail of left - put's whole left list before right - O(n^2) worst case

+Palindrome Partitioning:
+    identify recursive structure & backtrack
+    what is the base case returning (in this case an empty array list for the product to continue) Catalan-Like Complexity
+    algo:
+        - choose a split point and combine left & right sub solutions
+        - worst case "aaaaa..." -> every substring is palindrome & yeilds ~ 2^(N-1) partitions

+Gas Station:
+    Kadane problem - greedy "one-pass" algorithm
+    feasibility test: sum(diff) >= 0
+    single pass index finding: if sum(diff[start ... i]) < 0 set index as i + 1
+    prefix-sum/induction can be used to prove why single pass works:
+        - skip when sum(diff[start ... i]) < 0
+        - index is i + 1

 # Technique Guidelines
 BFS: